Namah (Thaikkudam Bridge album)

-Before the official album launch on 30 November 2019, Thaikkudam Bridge unveiled two songs as singles in order to have a glimpse for the album.
+Before the official album launch on 30 November 2019, Thaikkudam Bridge unveiled two songs as singles to have a glimpse for the album.
 The first being titled "Inside My Head", whose music video was uploaded by the band in October 2017 and another track titled "Saalaikal" was performed live by the band at a concert held in Bangalore in February 2018.
 The album release was coincided with the promotional concert from the band held at Forum Shantiniketan Mall in Bangalore and was simultaneously released in various music platforms for streaming and digital download.

 Creation

 According to Mithun Raju, the lead guitarist, Namah translates to 'salutation' in English language, saying that "the album marks as an inspiration to all the 'great' musicians".
 It was touted to be the ambitious and the biggest projects of Thaikkudam Bridge; the album featured different genres bridging from Indian folk music to Hindustani classical, fused with rock, pop, rhythm and blues, electronic dance music, heavy metal, trance music and jazz music and had songs featuring in multiple languages: Malayalam, Tamil, Hindi, English, also with an inclusion of an instrumental track, similar to the band's previous studio album Navarasam.
 Mithun said that "We have stuck with the band's identity — the multi-lingual and multi-genre aspect, apart from the two or three heavy tracks".
 Eventually, the album features renowned musical artists from across the country and the world, featuring sitar artist Niladri Kumar, Hindustani vocalist Rashid Khan, Mohanveena exponent and Grammy Award-winner Pandit Vishwa Mohan Bhatt and renowned German-musician and multi-instrumentalist Marco Minnemann.
 All the artistes agreed to be part of the project after listening the tracks from their first album, Navarasam and other works from the band.
 The band decided to continue production of the album, especially on the basis of crowdfunding, to meet the enormous production cost.